 In 2013, Linda helped found a nonpartisan, nonprofit 501c4 membership association for independent voters – the League of Independent Voters of Texas (LIV).
+LIV is the only voter association in Texas for the growing legions of Texans who call themselves independents.

-Marie has served as the state treasurer for Independent Texans since 2006.
+Marie has served as the treasurer for Independent Texans since 2006.
 She is a retired 42+ year employee of one of the largest oil companies in the world.
 She is a first generation Texan and 3rd generation oil and gas industry worker.

 Marie has been chair of Lavaca County Taxpayers, Inc. Her passion is to restore our state and country to a constitutionally limited government and to the republic for which it was founded.